jamiehenzy/Genome-analysis_RStudio/4_Nailing_it.md

 apply(states, 1, sum)
 ```
 ### lapply -- "list" apply
-We'll just show a quick example of lapply.
+Here's a quick example of lapply.
 It works in the same way as sapply, but returns a list instead of a vector.

 ```{r, echo=T}
 lapply(1:10, function(x)  x^2) # lapply returns list